 Decoding Your Cat’s Behavior Around the Tree

 Some cats lose interest in the tree after a few days once the novelty wears off.
 Others remain committed to conquering that evergreen mountain throughout the entire holiday season.
-Understanding your individual cat’s personality helps determine how aggressive your safety measures need to be.
 If you’re dealing with a cat who seems perpetually bored, they might be more prone to viewing the tree as entertainment.

 Creating a Cat-Safe Christmas Tree Setup